shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 https://api.bart.gov/api/etd.aspx?cmd=etd&orig=MONT&dir=n&key={api_key}&json=y
 ```

 For some reason, the official `urequests` library that comes with the MicroPython firmware has HTTP/1.0 hardcoded.
-In fact, the fix could be as simple as changing
+Cloudflare (by which the domain `bart.gov` is protected) doesn't like it and will instantly shut down any connection request as such.
+This calls for a fix in the `request()` function in `urequests`.
+In fact, it could be as something simple as changing [line 94](https://github.com/micropython/micropython-lib/blob/master/python-ecosys/urequests/urequests.py#L94) from

 ```python
 s.write(b"%s /%s HTTP/1.0\r\n" % (method, path))